JvdWest/WhatsUpDoctor/README.md

 `docker-compose up --build -d`

-In order to initialize the database and populate it with seed data, run the following command
+In order to initialize the database and populate it with seed data, run the following commands

+`docker exec whatsupdoctor-whatsupdoctor-1 python manage.py migrate`

-`docker exec whatsupdoctor-whatsupdoctor-1 ./init.sh`
+`docker exec whatsupdoctor-whatsupdoctor-1 python manage.py load_seed_data`

 Patients have fixed assignments to practitioners.
 Please see `backoffice/managememnt/commands/load_seed_data.py` to view these assignments.